kiransingh99/project-trubisky/README.md

 - README
 	- add section about how to interpret tracker file: errorStatus
 - Post processing code
-	- check if file is okay as a csv (i.e. it is healthy) - print out any issues - only check previously unchecked files - include no value present as an issue
 	- get individual metrics and write them to a global tracker file (track file names too) - only check healthy files, include length (time) of throw
 	- figure out how to add different types of information to global tracker (and ensure that any files added later also collect this information)
-	- function to update global tracker - add new files, deleted files
+	- function to update global tracker - deleted files
 	- tidy up imports and dunctions
 	- comments
 	- create interface